 Additional names of nominations for Officers or Directors may be submitted to the Nominating Committee.
 The Membership shall be notified of the nomination process at least thirty days prior to the election date.

 (a) Nominations of candidates for Officer or Director shall be received by the President or designee no less than twenty-one days prior to the election date.

-(c) Enclosed with each ballot there shall be a brief statement of each nominee’s qualifications and background.
+(c) Included with each nomination, there shall be a brief statement of each nominee’s qualifications and background.

-The President shall cause an election ballot to be sent to each Member in good standing at least fourteen days prior to the election date.
-The ballot shall include instructions to cast votes for the number of vacancies on the Board and to return the ballot by the election date.
+The Executive Nominating Committee or designee shall initiate and distribute an election ballot to be sent to each Member in good standing at least fourteen days prior to the election date.
+The ballot shall include instructions regarding the voting process and election deadline.

-All ballots shall be forwarded to the Nominating Committee.
+Election voting data shall be forwarded to the Nominating Committee.
 The Nominating Committee shall serve as sole Judges to determine the results of the election.
 The nominee with the greatest number of votes for each office shall be elected.
 In the event of a tie between the candidates who received the most votes, a run-off election will be conducted within fourteen days.
-The Chair of the Nominating Committee shall report the results of the election to the Board of Directors at the regular meeting in June.
-The outgoing President shall cause the results of the election to be announced to the membership by means of a written announcement.
+The Chair of the Executive Nominating Committee shall report the results of the election to the Board of Directors at the regular meeting in June.
+The Executive Board or designee shall communicate the results of an election to the membership by means of a written announcement.

-Each Member shall be eligible for service on a committee upon appointment by the Committee Chair.
+All Members in good standing shall be eligible to serve on committees upon appointment by the respective Committee Chairs.

 Whenever a Treasurer leaves office, and when otherwise directed by the Board of Directors, the President shall appoint an Audit Committee, which shall cause to be performed an audit sufficient to ascertain whether the financial records of this corporation are complete, accurate, up-to-date, and that expenditures have been in accordance with the budget.